big city

 Replacing prosthetic limbs too often can be detrimental to the child, so it is recommended that a prosthesis be oversized so that the child can adjust and grow into it.
 Fitting, fabricating, and aligning a new device also takes time.
 Research suggests that a child with a prosthetic limb will need a new device annually up to the age of 5, every two years from the ages of 5 to 12, and every three years from the ages of 4 to 21.

-Supporting Your Child's Limb and Prosthetic Care
+Assisting Your Child with Limb and Prosthetic Care

 Teaching your child how to take care of their prosthetic limb will make them feel like it is part of them and not something they are forced to wear.
 This will also help them feel they are in control and more independent.